Erebot/Plop/docs/src/Usage.rst

 -   The main format.
 This string serves as a pattern for the final message.

-    When using an instance of :api:`Plop::Formatter` with default settings as the formatter, it may contain `Python-like string formats`__ using the syntax for dictionaries.
+    When using an instance of :api:plop:`Plop\\Formatter` with default settings as the formatter, it may contain `Python-like string formats`__ using the syntax for dictionaries.